hashgraph/hedera-services/platform-sdk/docs/base/logging/logging.md

 logging.marker.CONFIG = ENABLED
 ```

+### Update the configuration at runtime

+The logging framework will automatically reload the configuration file periodically.
+By default, the configuration file is reloaded every 10 seconds.
+This can be changed by setting the `logging.reloadConfigPeriod` property in the configuration file.
+A reload will only update levels and markers, all other properties (like new handlers) will be ignored today.

 ## Handlers

 ### Introduction

 To further refine our logging system, we have incorporated handlers for more granular control over logging behavior.
 Each handler can be distinctly named and configured using the prefix `logging.handler.NAME`, where `NAME` serves as a unique identifier.
 Two fields are required: `logging.handler.NAME.type`, to specify the type of the handler, and `logging.handler.NAME.enabled` must be set to `true` to activate the handler.
 The default value for all `logging.handler.NAME.enabled` properties is `false`.
 This structure allows for the application of handler-specific settings.
 For instance, `logging.handler.NAME.level` is used to set the logging level for a specific handler, ensuring that all previously discussed features such as marker filters and log level settings are compatible.
 This setup is instrumental in creating dedicated log files or outputs for specific types of log messages, offering a focused view that is particularly useful in complex systems or during targeted analyses.

 A key aspect of the Logging System design is its performance, emphasizing maximum efficiency with as low an impact as possible on the running system.

 A particularly useful feature of handlers is the `inheritLevels` property.
 This boolean property determines whether the handler should inherit the default level configurations set globally.